Ingibiorg Finnsdottir

 Ingibiorg Finnsdottir (normalised Old Norse: Ingibjǫrg Finnsdóttir, Ingebjørg Finnsdotter) was a daughter of Earl Finn Arnesson and Bergljot Halvdansdottir.
 She was also a niece of Kings Olaf II and Harald Hardrada of Norway.
 She is also known as Ingibiorg, the Earls'-Mother.
-The dates of her life are not known with certainty.
+The dates of her life are unknown.

 She married Earl Thorfinn Sigurdsson of Orkney.
 The Orkneyinga Saga claims that Kalf Arnesson, Ingibiorg's uncle, was exiled in Orkney after her marriage to Thorfinn.
 This was during the reign of Magnus the Good, son of Olaf II, who ruled from 1035 to 1047, and probably before the death of Harthacanute in 1042.
 Thorfinn and Ingibiorg had two known sons, Paul and Erlend Thorfinnsson, who jointly ruled as earls of Orkney.
 Both also fought in Harald Hardraade's ill-fated invasion of the Kingdom of England in 1066.